Introduction

 require

-statement can be used to import AntiRaid modules.
-Note that the modules are read-only and cannot be monkey-patched etc. - Because Lua is a single-threaded language, only one template can be executed at a time
+statement can be used to import AntiRaid plugins.
+Note that plugins are read-only and cannot be monkey-patched etc. - All templates are executed as Luau threads.

 local args, token = ...